WordPress/classic-widgets/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Enables the WordPress classic widgets screen through Appearance > Widgets by disabling the block editor from managing widgets.
+Enables the previous "classic" widgets settings screens in Appearance - Widgets and the Customizer.
+Disables the block editor from managing widgets.

 == Description ==

-Classic Widgets is an official plugin maintained by the WordPress team that restores the previous ("classic") WordPress widgets screen.
+Classic Widgets is an official plugin maintained by the WordPress team that restores the previous ("classic") WordPress widgets settings screens.
+It will be supported and maintained until at least 2022, or as long as is necessary.

-Classic Widgets is an official WordPress plugin, and will be fully supported and maintained until at least 2022, or as long as is necessary.
+Once activated, this plugin restores the previous widgets settings screens and disables the block editor from managing widgets.
+There is no other configuration, the classic widgets settings screens are enabled or disabled by either enabling or disabling this plugin.

 == Changelog ==